There has been a lot of buzz recently about three-dimensional mammography, otherwise known as tomosynthesis.

 Watch this video to see how tomosynthesis works and what you may expect as a patient.

 Small invasive cancers are the kind we want to detect with screening mammography.
-When these cancers are identified early and treated early, we are able to make the most impact on a patient’s changes of survival. at the UVM Medical Center, we have used tomosynthesis in clinical practice – both for screening and diagnostic mammography – since 2012.
-Our rates of callbacks from screening have decreased approximately 25 percent since before we began using tomosynthesis – and the chances that a cancer is present when a patient is recalled have increased.
+When these cancers are identified early and treated early, we are able to make the most impact on a patient’s changes of survival.
+At the UVM Medical Center, we have used tomosynthesis in clinical practice – both for screening and diagnostic mammography – since 2012.
+Our experience has matched that in previously reported studies.
+Our rates of callbacks from screening have decreased approximately 25 percent since before we began using tomosynthesis.
+This decrease is even more marked for women undergoing their first, or baseline, mammogram.
+Our cancer detection rate for small invasive cancers has significantly increased, while our detection rate for non-invasive cancer (DCIS) has not changed.
+When a patient is called back from a screening 3D mammogram, most of the time we can go straight to ultrasound; bypassing the need for additional mammographic views.
+This saves time, money, and radiation dose.

-Patients should be aware that there are some disadvantages: it does take longer for your radiologist to interpret a 3D mammogram, for which there is currently no reimbursement.
+Patients should be aware that there are some disadvantages: It does take longer for your radiologist to interpret a 3D mammogram.
+While Medicare has agreed to pay for this service since January 2015, as of April 2015, most commercial payers have not.
 Because we currently perform 2D mammography in addition to 3D mammography (2D is currently still required, as it gives an overall view and allows comparison with prior studies), the radiation is nearly twice as much.
 This is still below FDA limits and less than the radiation used when we performed mammograms on x-ray film, before the advance of digital technology.
+(This difference in radiation is akin to the difference between living in Vermont at sea level and living in Denver at higher altitude.)
 A new software technique is now available that will be able to synthesize a 2D picture from a 3D view, thus requiring no extra radiation over conventional 2D digital mammography.
 We hope to get this in the future so we may perform 3D mammography on all women without any increased radiation.

 Learn more about Breast Imaging at the University of Vermont Medical Center.
 3D mammography is available at all three of our campuses.
 Please contact us at firstname.lastname@example.org if you have questions about tomosynthesis or breast imaging.